-A degree in Business Education prepares graduates to teach business, management, marketing, accounting, and economics courses at the high school level.
-The broad curriculum required for this degree prepares the future educator well for nearly every potential business education career.
+A degree in business education prepares graduates to teach business, management, marketing, accounting and economics courses at the high school level.
+The broad curriculum required for this degree prepares the future educator for nearly every potential business education career.

 Examples of courses in this major:

 The role of Christians in the marketplace is discussed with consideration of economic reasoning and methodology through examination of fundamental concepts in micro- and macro-economics and through extension and applications of economic theory.

 Surveys the four major managerial functions: planning, organizing, leading and controlling.
-Within a biblical framework examines developments from scientific management to ethics, diversity, social responsibility and globalization.
+Within a biblical framework, students examine developments from scientific management to ethics, diversity, social responsibility and globalization.

 The study of such topics as capital budgeting, cost of funds, stock and bond valuations, and capital structure.
 A theoretical as well as a practical approach to the discipline.